yyx990803/creative-html5/week2/README.md

 - Linear Gradient (Radial Gradient is similar)
 - Text (I forgot about this in class, but you can find the example in week2/code/canvas)

-The composition must have a visual theme, but just a random collage.
+The composition must have a visual theme, not just a random collage.
 Think of it as designing a poster with JavaScript.
 Also think about the possibilities of the elements being animated in future revisions - we will do that as we learn more about programmatic animation.

 Bonus points: figure out how to use context matrix transform to rotate things in canvas and use it in your composition.